domRiddle/ASF/Background-games-redeemer.md

 ### File

 ASF will recognize in its `config` directory a file named `BotName.keys` where `BotName` is the name of your bot.
-That file has expected and fixed structure of name of the game, separated by a tab character from cd-key, ending with a newline character.
+That file has expected and fixed structure of name of the game with cd-key, separated by a tab character and ending with a newline.
 If multiple tabs are used, for example in game name, then last tab counts, while previous tabs are considered to be a part of game's name, and will be converted to spaces instead.
 For example:

 ```
 POSTAL 2	ABCDE-EFGHJ-IJKLM